-This option, based on a recent analysis conducted by IBO, would reinstitute a fare for certain passengers on the Staten Island Ferry.
+This option, based on a 2014 analysis conducted by IBO at the request of Borough President James Oddo, would reinstitute a fare for certain passengers on the Staten Island Ferry.

 Passenger fares on the Staten Island Ferry were abolished in 1997, as part of New York City's "One City, One Fare" initiative that also introduced free MetroCard subway and bus transfers.
 Prior to the initiative, the round-trip fare on the ferry was 50 cents.
 Under this option the city would charge a \$4 round-trip fare, with exemptions for residents of Staten Island, as well as for other New York City residents who document the need to travel to Staten Island for work or study.
 This would require legislation to amend the city's Administrative Code.
 City residents who are exempt from the fare would receive a special fare card allowing them to go through the ferry turnstiles without charge.